Mexico (game)

 Mexico is an elimination-style dice game, in which several players agree to play a set number of rounds.
-After each round, one player is eliminated.
-When all players but one have been eliminated, the remaining player wins the game.
+After each round, the losing player pays into a common pot of money.
+When all players but one have been eliminated by losing all their money, the remaining player wins the game and the pot.
 Owing to its extremely simple play-structure, it is generally pursued as a method of gambling, whereby the final remaining player wins the amount of money wagered by each person who was eliminated in earlier rounds.
-A variant of the drinking game liar's dice known as Mexican or Mia uses similar dice rolls, but has very different game mechanics.
+Scoring is identical to the dice game Mia (aka "Mexicali Dice" or "Mexican Liars"), but Mia has very different game mechanics, as it is a variant of the drinking game liar's dice.
+The game Bidou (aka "Montevideo") has a similar scoring system, but uses three dice instead.

 Equipment

-The game requires two dice and a surface upon which to roll them.
+The game requires two six-sided dice and a surface upon which to roll them.
 Ideally, this surface will have a barrier of some sort on at least one side, off of which to bounce the dice during rolling and to prevent spillage.